dodopayments/dodo-adapters/CONTRIBUTING.md

 ### 2. Make Your Changes

 - Follow the [coding standards](#coding-standards)
-- Add tests for new functionality
 - Update documentation as needed
-- Ensure all tests pass

 ### 3. Commit Your Changes